Skip to main content

 Your kids will love the ship-themed playground at Howard Smith Wharves.
 Sit back, relax and enjoy a fresh beverage while you watch them play.

 Plan your trip on a Sunday when Felons hosts its weekly Community Family Fun Day.
-Kids can eat for free and there’s plenty of kids' activities such as face painting, a reptile show and family trivia.
+Kids eat free, and there are plenty of activities like face painting, a reptile show, and family trivia.

 3. West Village: Creative flair

-If you have creative kids, Metro Arts in West Village has drama workshops throughout the year to spark their imagination.
+If you have creative kids, visit Metro Arts in West Village.
+They run drama workshops year-round to spark imagination.
 While they’re in class, enjoy the thought-provoking exhibitions on display in the galleries.

-After class, treat your kids to delicious gluten-free donuts at Nodo, homemade gelato at Anita Gelato, or fresh juice at Orange Juice Bar.
+After class, treat your kids to delicious gluten-free donuts at Nodo.
+Or enjoy homemade gelato at Anita Gelato or fresh juice at Orange Juice Bar.

 4. Gasworks Plaza: Urban adventures